-What kind of careers does a BS in finance prepare a student for?
+What kind of careers does a degree in finance prepare a student for?

 Corporate finance students are trained to work in large corporations, such as Dell, Microsoft, or General Electric.
 Students focusing on institutions typically work in investment banks on Wall Street and elsewhere, such as a company like Goldman Sachs.
 Other paths such as real estate, pension funds, and insurance funds are also available.
 Investment students learn to manage portfolios of assets in mutual funds with firms like Fidelity.
 To see the program’s latest placement profile, click here.

-What kind of careers does a BS in finance NOT prepare a student for?
+What kind of careers does a degree in finance NOT prepare a student for?

 Financial salesperson, real estate agent, and entrepreneurial finance.